Court Reporters Certification

 Regrades are done as quickly as possible.
 However, there are no guarantees that results will be provided before the registration deadline of the next CSR examination.
 It would be advisable not to wait on the regrade results if you're planning to sit for the next exam.

 They can be viewed in circumstances when something is in question and to determine if someone cheated, but they cannot be considered when determining grades.
-The final (printed) transcript is the only document will be be used to determine whether an examinee passed or failed the CSR exam.
+The final (printed) transcript is the only document that will be used to determine whether an examinee passed or failed the CSR exam.

 Renewal fees are nonrefundable.